 Automated Visual Inspection

 Human inspectors travel in person (often incurring large expenses and long hours) to perform damage assessment, identification, and other visual inspection tasks.
 Despite expert training, the human eye limits their accuracy.
-By separating light and geometry, Quidient Reality™ pinpoints defects and foreign object debris (FOD) that the eye would miss, such as this FOD painted the same color as an aircraft fuselage.
+By separating light and geometry, Quidient Reality® pinpoints defects and foreign object debris (FOD) that the eye would miss.
+One example is this FOD painted the same color as an aircraft fuselage.
 Our platform’s portability and ease of use make this accuracy available to nonexperts.

 FOD Original Image